-Heroku is a fantastic platform that lets you deploy a Flask app online for Free.
+Heroku lets you deploy a Flask app online for free.

 This is a fantastic option to test dev environments, to make SEO tests in Google Search Console or to make a python a public app to showcase your work without paying for hosting and for a domain name.